 SCHOLARSHIPS and LOAN PROGRAMS

 There are many scholarship programs throughout the United States that support medical education.
-In addition, there exists today a strong private medical school loan market from such institutions as Wells Fargo and Sallie Mae.
-BCOM will offer scholarships and a comprehensive list of organizations that provide financial assistance to students.
-Military Health Profession Scholarships and GI Bill Benefits may be available for qualified students.
+In addition, there exists today a strong private medical school loan market from such institutions as iHELP, Wells Fargo, and Sallie Mae.
+Burrell College of Osteopathic Medicine will offer scholarships and a comprehensive list of organizations that provide financial assistance to students.
+Military Health Profession Scholarships and GI Bill® Benefits, may be available for qualified students.
 Students may also apply for one of the loan forgiveness programs offered through a variety of government and non-profit agencies.

 Some scholarship and loan options are listed below: